Facts & Resources

 Additional Important Disbursement Information

-Any outstanding institutional debt will be deducted from your financial aid disbursement.
+Any outstanding institutional debt will be deducted from student's financial aid refunds.

 If you have not authorized the LACCD to automatically deduct any outstanding balances (institutional debts) from any funds that you will be receiving, college services may be withheld.
 This includes disbursement of financial aid funds.

-If you have not selected your disbursement preference, disbursement of funds will be delayed.
+If you have not selected your disbursement preference, financial aid refunds may be delayed.

-The District retains the right to reverse your disbursement from your Bank Mobile Vibe account (assuming you activate your myLACCDcard for use) if you never attend class(es) or found to be ineligible for your disbursement.
+The District retains the right to reverse your financial aid refund from your Bank Mobile Vibe account (assuming you activate your myLACCDcard for use) if you never attend class(es) or found to be ineligible for financial aid.

 You may NOT receive financial aid for remedial coursework beyond their initial 30 attempted remedial units.